noahehall/theBookOfNoah/0current/react17.md

     - *componentDidCatch*
+      - after an error has been thrown by a child component
+      - called during commit phase & allows side effects
         - for logging errors (e.g. console|another system)
+      - in dev
+        - errors bubble up to window and can be handled by window.onerror/addeventListener
+      - in prod
+        - errors **DO NOT** bubble and you must catch them for logging

 # instance props & methods